 The rise of Japanese whisky

-Japanese whisky has exploded onto the scene in the last decade or so, and as you sip on a wonderful Japanese malt from Nikka this month, I thought it was about time we delved a little deeper into the burgeoning category!
+Japanese whisky has exploded onto the scene in the last decade or so, and as you sip on a wonderful Japanese malt from Nikka this month, it's about time we delved a little deeper into the burgeoning category.

 Mention Japanese whisky, and it’s highly likely that you’ll hear the words ‘Suntory’ or ‘Nikka’ reverberating around the room.
 Generally, these two brands are credited with the birth of the category, and their stories are totally intertwined.
 How, you ask?
 Let me take you back to the 1920s.